MasteringClaudeCodeSkillsforAdvancedAIDevelopment

 2. Refactoring & Optimization

 What: Refactor a function or module to improve performance, readability, or adhere to specific design patterns (e.g., SOLID principles).
-Why: Improves code quality, reduces technical debt, and can lead to significant performance gains in critical sections.
+Why: Improves code quality, reduces technical debt (a real problem I've dealt with for years), and can lead to significant performance gains in critical sections.
 How: 1.
 Provide the code to be refactored: Include surrounding context if the code interacts with other parts of the system.
 2. Specify optimization goals: Clearly state what you want to achieve (e.g., "make this function more efficient for large lists," "improve readability using list comprehensions," "extract common logic into a helper function").

 ```python